stywmy/SMFuse/README.md

 python predict_final.py # Obtain the final decision map and fused image
 ```

 Note: Before running, it is necessary to comment out the code of the first stage.
-Similarly, you need to comment out irrelevant parts of the src/model.py code.
+Similarly, you need to comment out irrelevant parts of the src/model.py code.model_30.pth is for second stage.

 # Contact Informaiton